itzg/kube-metrics-reporter/README.md

 2019-12-27T22:39:36-06:00 pod=influxdb-0, container=influxdb, cpu=2m, mem=37Mi
 ```

+If an interval is given, then the application will continue to run reporting metrics at the given interval.

 ### Telegraf

 When the telegraf endpoint is configured, the metrics will be sent using Influx line protocol to the `host:port` given.
 The endpoint should be a socket_listener plugin configured such as: